 SCOPE OF THIS CHAPTER

 Any child or young person, who self-harms or expresses thoughts about this or about suicide, must be taken seriously and appropriate help and intervention should be offered at the earliest point.
-Any practitioner, who is made aware that a child or young person has self-harmed, or is contemplating this or suicide, should talk with the child or young person without delay.
+Any practitioner, who is made aware that a child or young person has self-harmed should talk with the child or young person as soon as possible.
+If the child or young person is contemplating suicide, this should be without delay.

 - Protective and Supportive Action